Charles de Gaulle: Algeria

 Upon becoming president, de Gaulle was faced with the urgent task of ending the bloody and divisive war in Algeria.
 Although the military's near coup had contributed to his return to power, de Gaulle soon ordered all officers to quit the rebellious Committees of Public Safety.
 Such actions greatly angered the pieds-noirs and their military supporters.

 He faced uprisings in Algeria by the pied-noirs and the French armed forces.
 On assuming the prime minister role in June 1958, he immediately went to Algeria, and neutralised the army there.
 For the long term he devised a plan to modernize Algeria's traditional economy, deescalated the war, and offered Algeria self-determination in 1959.
 A pied-noir revolt in 1960 failed, and another attempted coup failed in April 1961.
 French voters approved his course in a 1961 referendum on Algerian self-determination.
 De Gaulle arranged a cease-fire in Algeria with the March 1962 Évian Accords, legitimated by another referendum a month later.
 It gave victory to the FLN, which declared independence.

 Prime Minister Michel Debré resigned over the final settlement and was replaced with Georges Pompidou.
 France recognised Algerian independence on 3 July 1962, and a blanket amnesty law was belatedly voted in 1968, covering all crimes committed by the French army during the war.
 In just a few months in 1962, 900,000 Pied-Noirs left the country.
 After 5 July, the exodus accelerated in the wake of the French deaths during the Oran massacre of 1962.

 Assassination attempts

 Charles de Gaulle's motorcade passes through Isles-sur-Suippe (Marne).
 The president salutes the crowd from his famous Citroën DS.

 De Gaulle was targeted for death by the Organisation armée secrète (OAS), in retaliation for his Algerian initiatives.
-Several assassination attempts were made on him; the most famous occurred on 22 August 1962, when he and his wife narrowly escaped from an organized machine gun ambush on their Citroën DS limousine.
+Several assassination attempts were made on him; one occurred on 22 August 1962, when he and his wife narrowly escaped from an organized machine gun ambush on their Citroën DS limousine.
 The attack was arranged by Colonel Jean-Marie Bastien-Thiry at Petit-Clamart.
 It is claimed that there were at least 30 assassination attempts against de Gaulle throughout his lifetime.